Antonio-Lucian-Popa/social-app/Readme.md

 * ✅ User can get all posts
 * ✅ User can like a post
 * ✅ User can unlike a post
+* ✅ User can follow another user
+* ✅ User can unfollow another user

 ## Technologies